joakim/kay/README.md

     | if false -> marvin despair
 ```

 That's one expression of three messages, pipelined.
-First `= 42` is sent to the `answer` slot, returning `true`, before `then` and `else` act on the result in turn.
+First `= 42` is sent to the `answer` field, returning `true`, before `then` and `else` act on the result in turn.
 They are chaining methods, evaluating their passed inline block only if the boolean's value is `true`/`false` (respectively), before returning the boolean for further chaining.

-Expressions are evaluated left-to-right, so when passing the result of an expression as an argument, or to ensure correct order of evaluation, the expression must be wrapped in `()`:
+Expressions are evaluated left-to-right, so when passing the result of an expression in a message slot, or to ensure correct order of evaluation, the expression must be wrapped in `()`:

 ```lua
 console log ((answer = 42) "Correct" if true else "You are mistaken")
 ```

 This quickly becomes cumbersome.
-To avoid parenthitis (also known as LISP syndrome), the use of flow operators `|` (pipeline), `»` (compose forward) and `«` (compose reverse) is prescribed:
+To avoid parenthitis (also known as LISP syndrome), the use of flow operators `|` (pipeline), `»` (compose forward) and `«` (compose reversed) is prescribed:

 ```lua
 console log « answer = 42 | "Correct" if true else "You are mistaken"